What Fertilizer Is High In Nitrogen? (14 Natural Nitrogen Sources)

 Bat Guano

 Guano is the excrement of seabirds and bats.
-Bat guano is a fairly good source of nitrogen, containing 5.5% to 8% nitrogen by weight.
+As gross as it may sound, bat guano is a fairly good source of nitrogen, containing 5.5% to 8% nitrogen by weight.
+It has a medium release time and is effective for a month or so.

 bat